wmbusmeters/wmbusmeters/README.md

 rtlwmbus:868.9M, to tune to this fq instead.

+rtl433, to spawn the background process: "rtl_433 -F csv -f 868.95M"

+rtl433:868.9M, to tune to this fq instead.

-rtlwmbus:<commandline>, to specify the entire background process command line.
+rtlwmbus:<commandline>, to specify the entire background process command line that is expected to produce rtlwbus compatible output.
+Likewise for rtl433.

 stdin, to read raw binary telegrams from stdin.
 These telegrams are expected to have the data link layer crc bytes removed already!